How to Change a Miter Saw Blade in 5 Simple Steps

 That’s all you don’t need to apply any rocket science while switching a miter saw blade with a new one.

-However, that’s not all and there are definitely some other issues that you can face while changing a miter saw blade for the first time.
+However, that’s not all; you can face some other issues while changing a miter saw blade for the first time.

 Tools Used in this Tutorial

 For the demonstration of this tutorial, I have used the following tools.
 I hope you will have most of these mentioned tools by the time you are reading this guide.
-However, if you don’t have some of them then you can buy them through my links.
+However, if you don’t have some, you can buy them through my links.

 How to Change Miter saw Blade

 Here is an easy way to replace the blade on your miter saw.
-Keep in mind this is a general tutorial and the steps mentioned in this guide are applied to almost any miter saw.
+Remember, this is a general tutorial, and the steps mentioned in this guide are applied to almost any miter saw.

 Step 1 Removing the Blade Guard

 The first thing you need to do is to remove the blade guard from the way.
-Miter saws blades are protected by this blade guard which helps not only keep the blade secured but also prevent accidents on the job site.
+Miter saw blades are protected by this blade guard, which helps keep the blade secured and prevent accidents on the job site.

-First, you need to pull it back until you can easily access the screw beneath it.
+First, you must pull it back until you can easily access the screw beneath it.
 Once you can access the screw, use your screwdriver to remove the blade guard hardware.

 Step 2 Lock the Blade

-If your saw has a blade mounting pin press it and rotate the blade until the pin locks in and the blade is not able to rotate anymore.
+If your saw has a blade mounting pin, press it and rotate it until the pin locks in and the blade cannot rotate anymore.

 Step 3 Remove the Mounting Bolt of the Blade